mitmedialab/rr_interaction/README.md

 `WAIT` is used to wait for a response from the user via a particular trigger before proceeding in the game.
 A timeout is specified so that if no response is received, script playback will continue after that amount of time.
 The timeout should be specified in seconds.

+For example, the following would wait for a user input response from the GUI form regarding the outcome of a negotiation, and would timeout after 20
+seconds:

+`WAIT   USER_INPUT  NEGOTIATION    20`

-For example, the following would wait for a response to a `START` button press and would timeout after 10 seconds:
+For example, the following would wait for a response to a `START` button press on an Opal device and would timeout after 10 seconds:

-`WAIT    START  10`
+`WAIT    OPAL   START  10`

 #### REPEAT